 These are the best heme iron and non-heme iron rich foods that you can easily include in your diet every day!

-per 1 cup serving which exceeds the RDA for iron for adults by approximately 2 to 3 times.
+per 1 cup serving which exceeds the RDA for iron for adults by about 2 to 3 times.

 to Absorb Non-Heme Iron

 Iron rich foods (especially plant based) that contain non-heme iron will be more easily absorbed by

 Also, a variety of iron rich foods is probably the best way to ensure that you'll receive the most health benefits of iron.